An initial public offering is when a private company sells shares for the first time

 Going public on the likes of the New York Stock Exchange delivers greater visibility, prestige, an opportunity to hire talented employees and incentivise them through stock options, and chances to grow that wouldn’t have been possible otherwise.

 Is it a complicated process?

 Arranging an IPO can take a few months, and it can be an expensive journey for companies to take.
 Detailed documents need to be drawn up for investors and regulators that explain why the company is pursuing an IPO, what its current financial position is, and how ownership will be structured once the share sale is complete.

 Investment bankers are used to manage the sale.
 Also known as underwriters, they play a vital role in helping a company decide how much each share should be worth.

-Technically, a company can begin the process of entering into an IPO at any time.
-However, investors will be looking to see whether these firms are mature enough to go public – and they may need to hit a certain market value in order to remain listed on certain stock exchanges.
+Theoretically, a company can begin the process of entering into an IPO at any time.
+In practice, however, investors will be looking to see whether these firms are mature enough to go public – and they may need to hit a certain market value in order to remain listed on certain stock exchanges.

 Are they good investments?

 As with all other types of investments, there are risks for investors who try to get in on the “ground floor” and back an IPO on its opening day.